jaredly/jaredly.github.io/source/_drafts/My-Local-Reverse-Proxy-Setup.md

 I do a lot of local web development, and have a variety of pet projects that I'm running at any given time, each on different ports.
 Mostly, I try to remember "now which port was that running on?", and it's super annoying.

+**BREAKING NEWS**
+I should use this instead: http://passingcuriosity.com/2013/dnsmasq-dev-osx/ `dnsmasq`, you can configure a particular tld (.dev for example) to be dns'd be something else. and it doesn't require root for modification!

 Currently, I have:

 - a notablemind instance